RetroDECK/ES-DE/USERGUIDE.md

 Getting started with ES-DE is easy, just make sure to install the software properly, either manually as built from source code or using one of the supplied packages.
 On Windows and macOS you'll use the installer instead of a package.

-The following operating systems have been tested (all for the x86 architecture):
+The following operating systems have been tested (all for the x86 architecture unless otherwise stated):

 * Ubuntu 20.04 LTS
 * Ubuntu 20.10